fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 That's your responsibility.
 They're there to carve you into the best person you can be. they're there to constantly remind you that the only way is to orient yourself towards truth.

+> "If shit happens, do you overcome shit or do you become shit?" - Alex Hormozi

+But this is where things get good: once you face the truth you have the chance to find meaning in it.
+The truth may be you're working a dead-end job you don't like, you have a degenerative disease, you hate yourself, you care too much about what people think, you suck at your favorite hobby, or your friends don't respect you.
+Will you use these uncomfortable truths to get better?
+Or will you let them drag you down into a bottomless pit of resentment, cynicism, and selfishness?

+"Cynics get to be right, optimists get to be rich."
+Living in Truth does not mean living a passive life of existence.
+In fact, most of the times it's the opposite.
+Most of the times, when you dare look at Truth, it becomes immediately apparent what your flaws are.
+Where you can improve, what you've done wrong, how you can be better.
+And it's actually easier to ignore it.
+In fact, the bar to be better than most people at getting the truth is ridicuoulousy low.
+Because is easier not to think, not to do, and not to care.
+It is easier to stagnate, to ignore, to pretend.
+Living truth is accessible
+The adventure of truth is what makes life interesting!
+> "If i know what I shall find, I do not want to find it.
+Uncertainty is the salf of life" - Erwin Chargaff

 So, get out there and face the truth. if not for you,